 Matías de Biedma

 My first yoga practices were around 2007.
 At that time I had finished my university studies and had time to read about Buddhism, a topic I was truly interested in.
 But soon I realized that only reading would not take me to discover my inner world.
-After finishing my first Vipassana course, I started a daily Ashtanga Yoga practice and consider that moment the real beginning of my committed practice.
+After finishing my first Vipassana course in India, I started a daily Ashtanga Yoga practice and consider that moment the real beginning of my committed practice.

 I trust my practice, it reflects my own life.
 I choose it every day because it makes me more balanced and disciplined, plus it organizes me and it’s very energetically fulfilling.
 It’s my space, it’s my center.
 I would like to help others discover it because I know that just as it helped me to develop as a better person and a better teacher, it can also help others who practice and commit to it.
 Everybody deserves to get an opportunity to connect with their true Self.